abhinemani/abhinemani.github.io/_posts/2026-01-31-GenAI-Research.md

 ![Cronkite Homepage](/img/cronkite-sentiment.png)

 That experience reframed how I think about common concerns around generative AI, particularly the risk of hallucination.
 In this context, the more salient risk wasn’t that the system would invent facts, but that humans would rely too heavily on confidence when evidence was incomplete.
-Used as a recovery tool rather than a generator, the AI didn’t obscure those gaps.
+Used as a listening tool rather than a generator, the AI didn’t obscure those gaps.
 It made them harder to ignore.

 ## Implications for Research and the Market